 Of course, not every blogger out there will respond positively.
 Generally, a 5-10% conversion rate is AWESOME.

-Download this worksheet to improve your blogger outreach effort using gmail and grow blog traffic.
+Download this worksheet to improve your blogger outreach efforts and grow your blog traffic using Gmail.

 Using Gmail for business

 Your blogger outreach efforts will be much more successful when you communicate clearly and respond to email messages promptly.
 That was exactly how Chris Abraham activated hundreds of bloggers for Mizuno Running.